Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

   - V.1.a: This question comes into play especially in the case of ethic or cultural groups starting to form political parties or entities for the sole benefit of their own group, instead of a party on ideological lines.
 Should this be prevented?
 If not, how would it be prevented from doing harm to the stability and freedom of the Global Nation while not infringing on the freedoms of the group?

 V.2.
 How would cultural checks and balances be made to allow for free expression of individuals, whilst preventing what might be seen as gross oppression in one culture and normal in another.
- - V.2.a: This becomes a question of whether the Global Nation has a culturally reletavist or universalist philosophical view, and if so, how is it enforced.
+ - V.2.a: This becomes a question of whether the Global Nation has a cultural relativist or universalist philosophical view, and if so, how is it enforced.
-  - V.2.a.i: For example, there is a belief from some Western Points of View that the Hijab that Muslim woman must wear is an afront to the self-determination and self-expression of that woman.
+  - V.2.a.i: For example, there is a belief from some Western Points of View that the Hijab that Muslim woman must wear is an affront to the self-determination and self-expression of that woman.
 How would the Global Nation handle this?
   - V.2.a.i: In another example, should a certain age be mandated to wait until before you can accept a specifically religious or cultural practice?
 For example, should a child in the Christian faith be able to be baptized before they have a certain number of years of life experience?

 ### VI: Conclusion
  - VI.1: Why Give Up Sovereignty?
     - VI.1.a: Summary of Economic, Political&Systemic, and Cultural&Social benefits of a Global Nation.
-      - VI.1.a.i: Back to Switzerland, they joined the Shengen Area, but not the EU.
+      - VI.1.a.i: Back to Switzerland, they joined the Schengen Area, but not the EU.
 Why should they give up their sovereignty to the Global Nation?